 78.2% of Americans believe that physicians performing abortions should be able to transfer women who experience complications directly to the emergency room.

-70% of Americans, including 56% of those who identify as pro-choice, 59% of Democrats, and 70% of Independents, oppose abortion based on the expectation that an unborn child may have Down syndrome.
+70% of Americans, including 70% of Independents and 59% of Democrats, oppose abortion based on the expectation that an unborn child may have Down syndrome.